Preamble

 1. Each committee will have one assigned CC point person.

-2. The CC point person will report committee developments to CC.
+2. The CC point person will report committee developments to CC using the designated chat following Committee meetings.

-2. Committees will be led by a Committee Lead (CL):
+2. Committees will be led by two Committee Leads (CML):

-2. CL will be responsible for delegating tasks to committee members.
+2. CMLs will be responsible for delegating tasks to committee members.

-3. CL will be responsible for reporting updates to the CC point person.
+3. CMLs will be responsible for reporting updates to the CC point person.

-4. CL will be responsible for calling Committee meetings.
+4. CMLs will be responsible for calling committee meetings.

-5. CL will be responsible for checking in with committee members on a weekly basis.
+5. CMLs will be responsible for checking in with committee members.

 1. Election Committee